David-Ibitokun/Nig-Climate-Soil-With-DL/notes/CHAPTER_4_Climate_Food_Security_Impact.md

 The following limitations should guide interpretation:
 1. Scenario simulation is feature-based and not a full climate-physics forecast.
-2. Model behavior is constrained by historical data (1999 to 2023).
+2. Model behavior is constrained by historical data from 1999 to 2023.
-3. The flooding response (+197.4%) is likely an extrapolation artifact and should be treated cautiously.
+3. The flooding case gives only a small positive response, which suggests that extrapolation sensitivity should be considered when interpreting non-drought scenarios.
 4. Socioeconomic, infrastructure, and soil heterogeneity are not fully modeled at sub-regional scale.
 5. Policy recommendations assume implementation capacity that may vary across states.